josteink/slnviz/README.md

 slnviz in a nutshell:

-- command-line driven
+- command-line driven.
-- exports a [GraphViz](http://graphviz.org/) DOT-file from a visual studio SLN-file.
+- exports a [GraphViz](http://graphviz.org/) DOT-file from a Visual Studio SLN-file.
-- highlights projects with dependencies which are not found in solution.
+- highlights projects whose dependencies are not found in the solution.
 - ability to filter redundant transistive dependencies.
-- ability to exclude certain kinds of project (test, shared, etc) from graph.
+- ability to exclude certain kinds of projects (test, shared, etc) from graph.

 ## dependencies

 ### python

-slnviz is written in Python and targets python 3.
+slnviz is written in Python and targets Python 3.
 No additional modules needs to be installed.

-It seems to work with python 2.7 too, but that's not a supported target.
+It seems to work with Python 2.7 as well, but that's not a supported target.

 ### graphviz